2025 Beginners

 • After three terms of fencing, members buy a jacket.
 (Approx. $95).

-Please contact Head Coach Avery Holderness-Roddam for information.
+For more information, contact Head Coach Avery Holderness-Roddam.

 Ready to Have a Stab at fencing?